JFK Records Lawsuit

 - June 29, 2023: Plaintiffs' Reply Brief in Support of Motion for Injunctive Relief, et al. The MFF files this brief in support of the June 8 motion for injunctive and declaratory relief, including supporting declarations from Lawrence Schnapf and William Kelly.

-- June 22, 2023: Defendants' Memorandum in Opposition to Plaintiffs’ Motion for Injunctive Relief, Declatory Relief, or Mandamus.
+- June 22, 2023: Defendants' Memorandum in Opposition to Plaintiffs’ Motion for Injunctive Relief, Declaratory Relief, or Mandamus.
 The DOJ files a memo in opposition to MFF's motion for injunctive relief.

 - June 8, 2023: Plaintiffs' Motion for Injunctive and Declaratory Relief.
 The MFF files a motion for injunctive and declaratory relief, asking for a "preliminary injunction to halt implementation of the Transparency Plans", and "declaratory relief that NARA is the "successor in function" to the ARRB; that it has a mandatory duty to seek additional Assassination Records; that it enforce the MOU; and advise researchers to invoke the JFK Act rather than FOIA."